 Final thoughts

 I’ve been writing The Mindful Stoic for nearly five years now.
 I’ve read dozens of books on Stoicism.
 I really do try to implement what I’ve been studying in my daily life.
-Despite some experience under my belt, I still need to return to the fundamentals because I tend to slip back onto an easier path—to waver from my intention to live a principled life.
+Despite some experience under my belt, I still need to return to the fundamentals because I tend to slip back onto an easier path—I waver from my intention to live a principled life.
 I love teachings like the Three Stoic Disciplines because they are easy to digest.
 But they’re also so useful.
 Mindfulness and the ability to respond rather than react to situations, the ability to simplify our desires and focus our energy on what truly matters, and finally, a north star of philanthropy and altruism….
 Is there a simpler way to live a meaningful life?

 Save 46% on Deep Work by Cal Newport